Guides

 Best For Full agreement, simple cases Most divorces Complex cases, power imbalance High conflict, hidden assets, DV

-Utah-Specific Costs
+Utah-Specific Costs to Plan For

 Hourly vs. Flat-Fee Mediation